 It has never been a priority of our firm to be one of the biggest; we would prefer to be considered one of the best.
 We have a healthy respect for preparation, hard work, and the rapidly changing environment in which decisions and events affecting our clients occur.

 Governor Jackson, III

-Governor began his legal career in Baltimore, Maryland at the City Solicitor’s Office of Baltimore City.
-While at the City Solicitor’s Office, Governor honed his advocacy skills in the prosecution and defense of civil cases involving the Mayor and City Council of Baltimore including the lawsuit resulting from the 2001 Howard Street Tunnel derailment, Mayor and City Council v.
+Governor began his legal career in Baltimore, Maryland, at the City Solicitor’s Office of Baltimore City.
+While at the City Solicitor’s Office, Governor honed his advocacy skills in the prosecution and defense of civil cases involving the Mayor and City Council of Baltimore, including the lawsuit resulting from the 2001 Howard Street Tunnel derailment, Mayor and City Council v.
 CSX Transportation, which resulted in a $2,000,000 recovery for the City including payment of municipal agency response costs.
-He also was tasked with directing the defense and settlement of a $32,000,000 putative class-action lawsuit filed against the Baltimore City Police Department by former officers alleging race discrimination in the implementation of formal discipline.
-Originally from Dallas, Texas, Governor holds a B.A. in Business Administration from the University of Tulsa, and he is a graduate of the University of Maryland School of Law.
+He was also tasked with directing the defense and settlement of a $32,000,000 putative class-action lawsuit filed against the Baltimore City Police Department by former officers alleging race discrimination in implementing formal discipline.
+Originally from Dallas, Texas, Governor holds a B.A. in Business Administration from the University of Tulsa and is a graduate of the University of Maryland School of Law.

 Nicole Farmer Jackson, Of Counsel